A Case Study in Media Malpractice: The Pittsburgh Tribune-Review

 Sent: Jul 22, 2013 7:06 PM

 Thanks Duke.
 I will take your word on that.
-Keep in mind I wrote this on a
+Keep in mind I wrote this on a blackberry while camping, any grammatical/typographical edits are obviously fine.

 I think this should work.
 Let me know your thoughts.